-The Fail-Safe Clock Monitor (FSCM) allows the micro-controller to continue operation in the event of an external oscillator failure, by automatically switching the system clock to the internal oscillator block.
-The FSCM function is enabled by setting the Fail-Safe Clock Monitor Enable bit, FCMEN (CONFIG1H<6>).
+The Fail-Safe Clock Monitor (FSCM) allows the microcontroller to continue operation, in the event of an external oscillator failure, by automatically switching the system clock to the internal oscillator block.
+The FSCM function is enabled by setting the Fail-Safe Clock Monitor Enable bit, FSCM (CONFIG1H<6>).

 When FSCM is enabled, the INTRC oscillator runs at all times to monitor clocks to peripherals and provide an instant backup clock in the event of a clock failure.
-Clock monitoring (shown in Figure 19-1) is accomplished by creating a sample clock signal, which is the INTRC output divided by 64.
+Clock monitoring (shown in Figure 19-3) is accomplished by creating a sample clock signal, which is the INTRC output divided by 64.
 This allows ample time between FSCM sample clocks for a peripheral clock edge to occur.
 The peripheral system clock and the sample clock are presented as inputs to the Clock Monitor latch (CM).
 The CM is set on the falling edge of the system clock source, but cleared on the rising edge of the sample clock.

-FIGURE 19-1: FSCM BLOCK DIAGRAM
+FIGURE 19-3: FSCM BLOCK DIAGRAM

 Clock failure is tested for on the falling edge of the sample clock.
-If a sample clock falling edge occurs while CM is still set, a clock failure has been detected (Figure 19-2).
+If a sample clock falling edge occurs while CM is still set, a clock failure has been detected (Figure 19-4).
 This causes the following:

-- the FSCM generates an oscillator fail interrupt by setting bit OSCFIF (PIR2<7>); - the system clock source is switched to the internal oscillator block (OSCCON is not updated to show the current clock source - this is the fail-safe condition); and - the WDT is reset.
+- the FSCM generates an oscillator fail interrupt by setting bit, OSCFIF (PIR2<7>); - the system clock source is switched to the internal oscillator block (OSCCON is not updated to show the current clock source - this is the Fail-Safe condition); and - the WDT is reset.

-Since the postscaler frequency from the internal oscillator block may not be sufficiently stable, it may be desirable to select another clock configuration and enter an alternate Power Managed mode (see Sections 19.3.1 and 3.1.3 for more details).
+Since the postscaler frequency from the internal oscillator block may not be sufficiently stable, it may be desirable to select another clock configuration and enter an alternate power managed mode (see Section 19.3.1 "Special Considerations for Using Two-Speed Start-up" and Section 3.1.3 "Multiple Sleep Commands" for more details).
 This can be done to attempt a partial recovery, or execute a controlled shutdown.

-To use a higher clock speed on wake-up, the INTOSC or postscaler clock sources can be selected to provide a higher clock speed by setting bits IFRC2:IFRC0 immediately after RESET.
-For wake-ups from SLEEP, the INTOSC or postscaler clock sources can be selected by setting IFRC2:IFRC0 prior to entering SLEEP mode.
+To use a higher clock speed on wake-up, the INTOSC or postscaler clock sources can be selected to provide a higher clock speed by setting bits, IFRC2:IFRC0, immediately after Reset.
+For wake-ups from Sleep, the INTOSC or postscaler clock sources can be selected by setting IFRC2:IFRC0 prior to entering Sleep mode.

-Adjustments to the internal oscillator block using the OSCTUNE register also affect the period of the FSCM by the same factor.
+Adjustments to the internal oscillator block, using the OSCTUNE register, also affect the period of the FSCM by the same factor.
 This can usually be neglected, as the clock frequency being monitored is generally much higher than the sample clock frequency.